Omnio Review – The New Innovative Stroller | Full Review

 The cover is easy to put on and take off quickly and you can use it when wearing the Omnio on your back too if you want to.
 When wearing the Omnio as a backpack — when your child wants to run around and you want your hands free or when travelling, for example — you use the same straps that hold your baby in the seat.
 I love that there are no extra straps and that these are dual purpose ones instead.
 They’re really easy to adjust quickly with strong pop buttons too.

-This video by Omnio demonstrates really well how it all works:
+This video by Omnio demonstrates really well how it all works, if you want to have a quick look before reading my Omnio Review:

 The harness is an adjustable six-point harness that seems really comfortable with its padded shoulder straps that are so easy to adjust to your child’s size — which is great if you, like myself, have children of different ages using the pushchair.